arjun18rama/4/README.md

 You can visit `https://app.koyeb.com` for detailed deployment instructions.

+## Troubleshooting

+If your build fails, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for common causes and fixes.

 ## Contributing

 Contributions are welcome!
 Fork the repository, create a branch, and submit a pull request.
 Please keep changes limited to client-side code.